JAPANESE BAMBOO BASKETS

 Original lacquered water container

 The few known baskets by Sakaguchi Sounsai are each, in their own way, remarkable for their creative exploration of the intrinsic beauty of bamboo.
 Apprenticed to Tanabe Chikuunsai I (1877-1937) at age 15, Sounsai became an independent artist at age 24, the same age as did his extraordinary mentor.
-It is said that even within Chikuunsai I’s remarkable circles, peopled by tea practitioners, poets, ceramicists, painters, musicians, and scholars of all kind, in short the creative cultural elite of Taisho Era Japan, Sounsai was considered as a natural artist.
+Even within Chikuunsai I’s remarkable social circles, peopled by tea practitioners, poets, ceramicists, painters, musicians, and scholars of all kind--in short the creative cultural elite of Taisho Era Japan--it is said that Sounsai was considered as a natural artist.

 His talent and creativity, and by extension the status of bamboo art itself, was acknowledged before the entire nation in 1929, when one of his bamboo baskets was accepted into the Teiten, the premier national art exhibition of the time.
 A work by Yamamoto Chikuryusai I (soon known as Shoen) was also accepted; for the first time contemporary works of bamboo took their place alongside the other fine and decorative arts of the day.
 Sounsai was thus established as an artist and master within his medium.
 The Showa Emperor acquired one of his baskets on a visit to Osaka in 1932, and his works were accepted into the Teiten twice more, in 1932 and 1934.

 It is difficult, if possible at all, to separate the aesthetic and technical dimensions of bamboo basketry.
 Sounsai’s creativity must therefore also be considered an extension of his understanding of the material itself.
-His works are inevitably made of the highest quality material, worked exquisitely.
+His works are inevitably made of the highest quality bamboo, and always worked exquisitely.
 This basket of smoked hobichiku is emblematic of the native Japanese style of basketry developed in the Osaka area.
-The ‘old masters’ Chikuunsai I, Chikubosai I, and Shoen, as well as Tanabe Chikuunsai II and perhaps one or two others, made impressive baskets in this style.
+The ‘old masters’ Chikuunsai I, Chikubosai I, and Chikuryusai I, as well as Tanabe Chikuunsai II and perhaps one or two others, all made impressive baskets in this style.
 See, for example, Chikuunsai I’s Flower Basket with Bamboo-root Handle, Plate 85, in Japanese Bamboo Baskets: Masterworks of Form and Texture (Cotsen Occasional Press 1999).
 Nevertheless, it is unlikely to find a freely-plaited basket of such wide and thick lengths of bamboo.
-The compact yet graceful undulations of these extremely robust lengths establish this basket as a benchmark in bamboo art.
+The compact yet graceful undulations of these extremely robust, and so relatively stiff, lengths establish this basket as a benchmark in bamboo art.

-So robust and rich in color, and yet graceful in line, the basket must be made from a well-seasoned hobichiku—long-smoked nemagaridake, a remarkably durable yet supple material.
-The dark color is certainly due to its long aging in the rafters of an old farm house, and yet, according to the inscription on the box, this natural color was supplemented with a natural dye, probably of plum tree bark, whose more delicate hues are visible in the lighter verticals on either side.
+So robust and rich in color, and yet so graceful in line, the basket must be made from a well-seasoned hobichiku—long-smoked nemagaridake, a remarkably durable material that, in the right hands, retains a surprising suppleness even over centuries.
+The dark color is certainly due to its long aging in the rafters of an old farm house, and yet, according to the inscription on the box, this natural color was supplemented with a natural dye, probably of plum tree bark, whose delicate hues are visible in the lighter verticals on either side.

 During the war Sounsai decamped to Kyoto, where he remained until his death.
-With a few notable exceptions, it is difficult to establish the dates of his works, but it seems likely that many were made before the war, as his Osaka-based cultural circle was not reestablished afterwards.
-Sounsai taught bamboo craft for several years at an occupational school, and mentored the next generation of bamboo artist, most notably Minoura Chikuho (b.
+With a few notable exceptions, it is difficult to establish the dates of his works, but it seems that most were made before the war, as his Osaka-based cultural circle was not reestablished afterwards.
+Several of Sounsai's finest works from these earlier years are included in the Asian Art Museum of San Francisco (see #48 in Masters of Bamboo: Artistic Lineages in the Lloyd Cotsen Japanese Basket Collection, M. Rinne, editor), and the Metropolitan Museum of Art (#24 in Japanese Bamboo Art from New York: The Abbey Collection, Gifts to the Metropolitan Museum of Art; NHK publications).
+Afterwards Sounsai seems to have produced few baskets.
+He was an avid teacher, however, and was employed at an occupational school in nearby Hyogo for several years, and mentored the next generation of bamboo artist, most notably Minoura Chikuho (b.
 1934).